Beauty and the Beast (1991 film): Work-in-progress and original theatrical run

+Disney made a concerted effort to market the film towards both children and adults, arguably more-so than they had done with any previous animated film from the studio.
+To appeal to adult audiences, the approach involved blending live-action filmmaking techniques with animation, crafting a narrative that resonates with mature perspectives, and evoking nostalgia among baby boomers through a classic Broadway-style soundtrack.
+The film also employed two distinct main theatrical posters, one showcasing colorful, child-friendly artwork featuring the ensemble of animated characters; the other presents a darker, more subdued image of the title characters dancing in silhouette, which Disney placed in newspaper ads to appeal to adult readers.

 In a first-time accomplishment for The Walt Disney Company, an unfinished version of Beauty and the Beast was shown at the New York Film Festival on September 29, 1991.
 The film was deemed a "work in progress" because roughly only 70% of the animation had been completed; storyboards and pencil tests were used in replacement of the remaining 30%.
 Additionally, certain segments of the film that had already been finished were reverted to previous stages of completion.
-At the end of the screening, Beauty and the Beast received a ten-minute-long standing ovation from the film festival audience.
+At the end of the screening, Beauty and the Beast received enthusiastic reviews and a ten-minute-long standing ovation from the film festival audience.
 The completed film was also screened out of competition at the 1992 Cannes Film Festival.
 The finished film premiered at the El Capitan Theatre in Hollywood on November 13, 1991, beginning a limited release before expanding wide on November 22, along with An American Tail: Fievel Goes West.